Thomilist/via-indoor-analysis/README.md

 Comparison of a `route` to the `shortest_route` on the same leg uses their elevation gains and distances, as well as a baseline `threshold`, which much be at least 1 - it is fixed to 1.7 in the implementation.

-Based on these parameters, an `weighted_threshold` is calculated to account for differences in elevation gain:
+Based on these parameters, a `weighted_threshold` is calculated to account for differences in elevation gain:

 ```math
 {weighted\_threshold}={{1}+{{\left({{threshold}-{1}}\right)}^{{\left({d}\right)}^{2}}}}